AVERGNET/DIYnamo/ARCHITECTURE.md

 ## The Three Extension Points

-These are the traits that let us evolve the system without rewriting the HTTP layer.
+These traits separate concerns and make the system testable at every layer.

-**`StorageEngine`** is the seam between the HTTP layer and everything below it.
-Today `server.rs` holds an `Arc<dyn StorageEngine>` backed by `RocksDbStore`.
-When we build the distributed layer, we will introduce a `ReplicatedStore` that also implements `StorageEngine`.
-Swapping it in requires changing one line in `server.rs` — the HTTP handlers stay untouched.
+**`StorageEngine`** is the seam between the HTTP layer and everything below it. `server.rs` holds an `Arc<ReplicatedStore>` (which implements `StorageEngine`) and a separate `Arc<RocksDbStore>` for direct local writes on the internal endpoints.
+The public HTTP handlers never touch RocksDB directly.

-**`MembershipView`** is the seam between anything that needs to know about cluster topology and the gossip implementation.
-The coordinator will need to ask "who are the live nodes?" to build a preference list.
-By depending on `MembershipView` rather than `GossipNode` directly, the coordinator is testable without a running memberlist cluster — a mock that returns a fixed list of members is a straightforward substitute.
+**`MembershipView`** is the seam between coordinator logic and the gossip implementation. `ReplicatedStore` calls `gossip.online_members()` on every quorum operation to filter the preference list to reachable nodes.
+The trait is implemented for both `GossipNode` and `Arc<GossipNode>`, so tests can substitute a mock without a live cluster.

-**`TimestampSource`** decouples timestamp generation from wall-clock time. `RocksDbStore` takes a `Box<dyn TimestampSource>` at construction time.
-In production, `SystemTimestamp` is used.
-In tests, a mock that returns controlled values makes last-write-wins behavior deterministic without any time manipulation.
+**`TimestampSource`** decouples timestamp generation from wall-clock time. `RocksDbStore` takes a `Box<dyn TimestampSource>` at construction time. `SystemTimestamp` is used in production; a mock can return controlled values for deterministic LWW testing.

 ---

-## Planned Extension Path

-Each step below is independent enough to be a separate PR.
-The key property in each case is that the HTTP layer (`server.rs`) does not need to change until the final coordinator step.

-### Step 1 — Gossip integration into the server

-`AppState` in `server.rs` gains a second field: `Arc<GossipNode>` alongside `Arc<dyn StorageEngine>`.
-At this point the server can see who is in the cluster but does not yet use that information for routing.
-This step is mostly infrastructure: ensuring the server starts a gossip node on a configurable bind address, joins seeds on startup, and shuts it down cleanly.
-It also establishes the pattern — `AppState` is the place where all shared cluster state lives.

-### Step 2 — Consistent hash ring

-We introduce a `RingView` component (backed by the `hash_ring` crate) that takes a `Vec<MemberInfo>` from gossip and answers "for this key, what is the ordered preference list of nodes?"
-The ring is not a long-lived stateful object — it is built from the current member list on each request.
-This keeps the implementation simple: no background ring-maintenance task, no cache invalidation problem.
-The preference list is just a sorted slice of `MemberInfo` used by the coordinator.

-### Step 3 — `ReplicatedStore`

-This is the core of the distributed implementation. `ReplicatedStore` implements `StorageEngine` and wraps three things: the local `RocksDbStore`, a `MembershipView` for the ring, and a `KvClient` for forwarding operations to peer nodes.
-When `put` is called, the coordinator computes the preference list for the key, issues writes to the top W nodes in parallel (including itself if it is in the preference list), and waits for W acknowledgements before returning success. `get` does the same for R reads, applies last-write-wins using `VersionedValue::timestamp` to pick the winner, and writes the winner back to any stale replicas (read repair).
-Swapping `RocksDbStore` for `ReplicatedStore` in `server.rs` is the only change the HTTP layer sees.

-### Step 4 — Hinted handoff

-When a write's preference list includes a node that is offline (not in `MembershipView::online_members`), the coordinator stores a *hint* locally: the intended target node id and the key/value pair.
-Hints live in a dedicated RocksDB column family rather than the main data column family, so they are easy to enumerate and delete without interfering with normal reads.
-A background Tokio task runs on each node and periodically checks gossip for nodes that have come back online.
-When a previously-offline node reappears, the task replays any hints destined for it via `KvClient::put` and deletes them from the hints store on success.

-### Step 5 — Node reconciliation

-When a node that was fully offline (data lost) or a brand-new node joins the ring, it starts with an empty local store.
-The gossip join event is visible via `MembershipView`.
-The new node (or a seed node on its behalf) needs to pull the key range it now owns.
-The mechanism is: iterate over all keys in the local RocksDB, compute the preference list for each key, and push any key where the new node appears in the preference list.
-This is a background process and does not affect availability for ongoing requests.
+## How the Pieces Fit Together

 ```
-Current:
-  server.rs  ──►  Arc<dyn StorageEngine>  ──►  RocksDbStore  ──►  RocksDB

-After step 3:
-  server.rs  ──►  Arc<dyn StorageEngine>
+HTTP client
     │
     ▼
-                  ReplicatedStore
-                 /       |        \
-      RocksDbStore   RingView   KvClient(s)
+server.rs ──► Arc<ReplicatedStore> ──────────────────────────────────┐
                     │                                                  │
+              StorageEngine::put / get                         _handoff: JoinHandle
+                    │                                                  │
+          ┌─────────┼──────────────┐                      HandoffTask (background)
+          │         │              │                       ├── EventSubscriber ◄── GossipNode
+    local store   ring          hints                      ├── hints: Arc<HintStore>
+  RocksDbStore  CoordinatorRing  HintStore                 └── iter_all on RocksDbStore
+          │         │
-          RocksDB    MembershipView
+        RocksDB   hashring_coordinator
                     │
+              MembershipView
+                    │
                GossipNode
+              (CompositeDelegate:
+               DiynamoNodeDelegate    ← broadcasts NodeMeta {uuid, http_port}
+               SubscribleEventDelegate ← feeds HandoffTask)
 ```

+**Write path (put):**
+1. `preference_list_for_key(key, N)` → N nodes in ring order.
+2. Parallel `put_internal_bytes` to each preferred node (or local `put` if self).
+3. For each failed preferred node, walk hint candidates in ring order; store a hint on the first candidate that accepts it.
+4. Return `Ok(())` if `real_acks + hint_acks >= W`; else `Err(QuorumFailed)` → HTTP 503.

+**Read path (get):**
+1. `preference_list_for_key(key, N)` → parallel `get_internal_versioned` from all N.
+2. Require R successful responses; else `Err(QuorumFailed)`.
+3. LWW: take the `Some(v)` with the highest `v.timestamp`.
+4. Fire-and-forget `put_internal_versioned_bytes` (write-if-newer) to any replica that returned a stale or missing value.

+**Hint delivery (HandoffTask):**
+- Driven by gossip `Join` / `Update` events.
+- On each event: deliver all pending hints for that node; if UUID changed, push every locally-held key in that node's preference list.

 ---

+## Design Decisions

+**Hint key layout uses a flat prefix, not a column family.** `{target_id}/{original_key}` in a single RocksDB instance is simpler to iterate by prefix and requires no column family management.
+The hint DB lives at `{data_dir}/hints`, separate from the main data DB, so iteration is already isolated.

+**Sloppy quorum counts hints toward W.** A hinted write on a substitute node counts as an acknowledgement.
+This keeps availability high under partial failures at the cost of weaker consistency — the hint may be delayed in reaching its intended target.
+Dynamo calls this "sloppy quorum."

+**Read repair uses write-if-newer, not unconditional put.** The receiving node's `/internal/kv-versioned` endpoint calls `put_if_newer`, which only writes if the incoming timestamp exceeds the stored one.
+This prevents a stale repair that was delayed in-flight from overwriting a newer external write that arrived in the interim.

+**UUID-change detection replaces explicit join events for reconciliation.** The `HandoffTask` treats any UUID change (new value or first appearance) as a signal to push the full key range for that node.
+This handles both new nodes joining and nodes that restarted with empty storage, without requiring explicit "I lost my data" signalling.

+**Any node can coordinate.** There is no dedicated coordinator role. `server.rs` wraps `ReplicatedStore` directly, so whichever node receives the client request coordinates that operation.
+This matches Dynamo's design more closely than the seed-only alternative.

+---

 ## Out of Scope

-**Merkle tree anti-entropy.** The Dynamo paper uses Merkle trees to efficiently detect and repair long-term divergence between replicas.
-We are not implementing this.
-Read repair on `get` handles short-term divergence, and hinted handoff handles the node-failure case.
-Merkle trees would be the right next step for production hardening but are out of scope for this project.
+**Merkle tree anti-entropy.** Read repair on `get` handles short-term divergence; hinted handoff and UUID-change reconciliation handle node-failure cases.
+Merkle trees would detect long-term silent divergence but are out of scope for this project.

-**Vector clocks.** The paper uses vector clocks to track causal history and surfaces concurrent writes to the client for application-level resolution.
-We replace this with physical timestamps and last-write-wins.
-This means silent data loss is possible when two writes happen to different replicas within the same millisecond, but it greatly simplifies the implementation and the HTTP interface.
+**Vector clocks.** We use physical timestamps and last-write-wins.
+Silent data loss is possible when two writes land on different replicas within the same millisecond, but this greatly simplifies the implementation and the HTTP interface.

-**Virtual node placement strategies.** Dynamo implements multiple strategies for distributing virtual nodes around the ring to control load balance.
-We distribute virtual nodes randomly using `hash_ring`'s default behavior.
+**Virtual node placement strategies.** Virtual nodes are distributed using `hashring_coordinator`'s default behavior.
+Dynamo's per-strategy placement policies are not implemented.

-**Custom gossip implementation.** We use `memberlist` for gossip.
-Replacing it with a hand-rolled implementation is a stretch goal noted in the proposal but not planned.
+**Custom gossip implementation.** We use the `memberlist` crate.
+A hand-rolled gossip protocol remains a stretch goal.

----

-## Open Questions

-- **Hint storage format.** Should hints be stored as a separate RocksDB column family, or as a separate key prefix in the default column family?
-Column family is cleaner isolation; prefix is simpler to implement now.

-- **Coordinator identity.** The proposal says seed nodes act as coordinators for requests they service.
-Do we route all client writes to a seed, or can any node coordinate for its own key range?
-The former is simpler; the latter matches Dynamo more closely.

-- **Quorum failure behavior.** If we cannot reach W nodes for a write, do we fail the request or accept it and rely on repair?
-The proposal implies failing the write when W can't be reached, but hinted handoff complicates this — a hint counts as a write to an unavailable node in sloppy quorum.

-- **Clock skew.** We use `SystemTime` for timestamps.
-If two nodes have significantly different wall clocks, LWW will silently discard writes in a non-intuitive order.
-Is this acceptable for evaluation, or should we add a warning/note to the evaluation section?
+**Clock skew.** `SystemTime` is used for LWW timestamps.
+Nodes with significantly skewed clocks may discard writes in a non-intuitive order.
+This is acceptable for evaluation; a production system would use hybrid logical clocks or NTP with bounded skew.